Confidence intervals for the Poisson distribution: Averaging observations

 Unfortunately, this is not straightforward.
 For example, we could try to use our confidence intervals to provide estimates of variance and use inverse square weighting to produce averaged results.
 Let's continue to work with the MLE as the point estimator in the context of the above discussion, with $\Gamma$ our physical parameter of interest.
 Suppose we have $k$ experiments measuring $\Gamma$, with maximum likelihood estimators $\hat\Gamma_1,\ldots,\hat \Gamma_K$, and 68\% confidence intervals $(\ell_1,u_1),\ldots,(\ell_K,u_K)$.
 As above, we compute a weighted average of our results according to

-For weights, we'll use inverse square weighting in a measure of the interval size.
+For weights, we will use inverse square weighting in a measure of the interval size.
 The individual confidence intervals may not be symmetric about the MLEs, and there are several ways we could address this.
-For the sake of the example, we'll use the (conservative) procedure of symmetrizing the interval, taking the maximum deviation from the MLE as our error bar.
+For the sake of the example, we will use the (conservative) procedure of symmetrizing the interval, taking the maximum deviation from the MLE as our error bar.
 That is, we let

 In this procedure, we enlarge our confidence interval for a single measurement to the symmetric interval $\hat\Gamma_k\pm s_k$.

 With these weights, we compute the point estimator according to the weighted average in Eq.~\ref{eq:wtdAvg}.
 Following typical practice, we attempt to compute a 68\% confidence interval for our averaged result as $\bar\Gamma \pm \bar\delta$, where